What is Earthing / Earthing System?

 Elpress Deep Earthing System

 Components of Earthing System

 The Elpress Deep Earthing System consists of five parts (components):

 - Hardened Steel Tip

 - Extensions Rods

 Function & Design of Earthing System

-The earthing copper wire (5) is inserted into and held by the hardened steel tip (1).
+Insert the earthing copper wire (5) into and hold by the hardened steel tip (1).
 The extension rods (3) have guiding pins to enter into the previous tube end to form a stable extension of the system.
 As the earthing resistance may be continuously monitored at the other end of the wire, the driving down is interrupted when a satisfactory low resistance is reached.
-The top extension rod (3) is pulled up and re-used.
+You can pull up and re-use the top extension rod (3).

 Why choose Elpress Deep Earthing System?